 2. Challenge a final tax assessment or denial of a refund.

 g.
-Enforcement actions brought by the State in accordance with the provisions of XIII of the Tax Agreement.
+Enforcement actions brought by the State in accordance with the provisions of Article XIII of the Tax Agreement.
 In any such action, the determination of the tax liability owed to the State by the Tribe, Tribal members and Tribal entities pursuant to the Tax Agreement and the enforcement of the payment of any such liability, shall be made in accordance with State law, except as modified by the terms of the Tax Agreement.
 In addition, State law, including judicial decisions interpreting State law, prescribing the scope and entitlement to exemptions or deductions other than those recognized in the Tax Agreement shall govern the determination of tax liability.
 To the extent that the provisions of the Tax Agreement differ from those of the otherwise applicable State law, the Tax Agreement shall control.

-12.02.
+13.02.
 Action to Compel Compliance with Tax Investigation.
-Upon a showing by the Tax Officer that a taxpayer subject to this ordinance has failed or refused to comply with a request to produce books and records, or to appear or give testimony, or to participate in an audit, the Tribal Court may issue an order requiring compliance with the requested action.
+Upon a showing by the Tax Officer that a taxpayer subject to this Ordinance has failed or refused to comply with a request to produce books and records, or to appear or give testimony, or to participate in an audit, the Tribal Court may issue an order requiring compliance with the requested action.
 Such order shall be issued as follows:

 a.
 Hearing.
-The Tribal Court shall conduct a hearing on the State’s petition for such order within 10 business days of the date the taxpayer is served by the State.
+The Tribal Court shall conduct a hearing on the State’s petition for such order within ten (10) business days of the date the taxpayer is served by the State.

 b.
 Order Issuance.
-The Tribal Court shall issue its decision and order within 14 business days of the date of service of the petition on the taxpayer.
+The Tribal Court shall issue its decision and order within fourteen (14) business days of the date of service of the petition on the taxpayer.

 c.
 Taxpayer Failure to Comply with Tribal Court Order.
-In the event that a Tribal member or Tribal entity fails or refuses to comply with an order of the Tribal Court issued under subsec. (b), the order shall be enforced by Tribal law enforcement officers with the assistance of State law enforcement officers.
+In the event that a Tribal member or Tribal entity fails or refuses to comply with an order of the Tribal Court issued under subsection (b), the order shall be enforced by Tribal law enforcement officers with the assistance of State law enforcement officers.

-In any action in which the Tax Officer files an action to compel compliance with a tax investigation against a Tribal member or Tribal entity to enforce the terms of the Tax Agreement, the Tribal Court Division shall proceed in accordance with the procedure prescribed in Section 12.03.
+In any action in which the Tax Officer files an action to compel compliance with a tax investigation against a Tribal member or Tribal entity to enforce the terms of the Tax Agreement, the Tribal Court Division shall proceed in accordance with the procedure prescribed in Section 13.03.